 Brittany has a sort of love affair with cycling.
 The Tour de France frequently passes through and motorists are surprisingly tolerant of the packs of club cyclists that take to the roads at weekends and public holidays.
 Indeed cycling is one of the most popular sports in Brittany, both on and off road.
 It is also now recognised as an important contributor to tourism.

 The cities of Rennes (Velo Star – in French) and Vannes (Vélocéa – in French) have public bike hire schemes, but you do need to register in advance and pay a deposit.
 Brest is a bit of a nightmare generally for getting around, so not the place for a leisurely sight-seeing tour on two wheels; the small congested centre of St-Brieuc is better seen on foot.
-Quimper is currently improving its provision for cycling, but again the size of the centre does not really warrant a special cycle tour.
+Quimper is currently improving its provision for cycling.

 Brittany’s tourist bodies have been working hard to promote cycle touring and this has resulted in the upgrading of hundreds of kilometres of former railway lines and canal towpaths into green ways, open to everyone from wheelchair users to roller-bladers, but most suitable for cyclists.
 Many signed circuits for day or half-day rides have been developed by local authorities, and centres for mountain-biking (Stations VTT) are run by local affiliates of the Fédération Francaise de Cyclisme (in French).